 Life Lessons from Albert Einstein

 The educational journey of Einstein is replete with a persistent struggle to question the prevalent teaching and learning methods of his life as well as his strive to teach himself new things as he set out on an unforgettable journey to revolutionize the arena of Physics.
-There are several life lessons that you can learn from his belief in innovation, creativity and his vision of a world where learning is all about chasing one’s curiosity, asking questions, thinking out of the box and experimenting rather than mugging up facts.
+There are several life lessons that you can learn from his belief in innovation, and creativity and his vision of a world where learning is all about chasing one’s curiosity, asking questions, thinking out of the box and experimenting rather than mugging up facts.
 Below we have summarised some of the key lessons to remember from his life:

 Chase your Curiosity: The most important thing to learn from the education of Albert Einstein is his continuous endeavours towards following his curiosity from the moment he was puzzled by the moving needle of a compass to the time he explored the nuisances of relativity.
 Asking questions and feeding your urge to know more is the only way to learn as much as possible which will open many doors of opportunities for you and help you solve difficult questions with ease.